flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210315-singer-beyonce-during-her-acceptance-speech-for-best-r-and-b-performance-at-the-grammy/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "As an artist, I believe it's my job, and all of our jobs, to reflect the times.
-It's been such a difficult time, so I wanted to uplift, encourage, celebrate all the beautiful Black queens and kings that continue to inspire me and inspire the whole world."
+    As an artist, I believe it's my job, and all of our jobs, to reflect the times.
+It's been such a difficult time, so I wanted to uplift, encourage, celebrate all the beautiful Black queens and kings that continue to inspire me and inspire the whole world.

 ---
 Beyonce won 4 awards during the Grammy Awards Show, bringing her total awards to 28.